 Dr. Maya Wertheimer, English educator in China.

-The biggest problem in learning a foreign language is that most adults continue thinking in their native language while attempting to speak by translating their thoughts into English.
+The biggest problem in Training English skills is that most adults continue thinking in their native language while attempting to speak by translating their thoughts into English.
 We are afraid of making mistakes, and we prefer not to speak at all.The biggest accomplishment of the Language Bridge method is that it teaches you not to think or translate from your native language when you speak.
 It makes your life much easier because when you read, listen and speak at the same time you forget about your native language.
 Speaking becomes fun and pleasure when you automatically insert phrases from the lessons into your everyday conversations.
 And this new ability builds up your self-esteem and confidence.

 You lose your fear of speaking and you observe that in a much shorter period of time you are able to communicate on a higher level, which you never thought was possible.
 It was obvious when I talked to those immigrants who came with me at the same time and who could not be a part of the Language Bridge program.
 The idea of being a child again and repeating the phrases and sentences after the speaker as children do when they start speaking, makes the process extremely easy and fun.
 Moreover, this method gives you the necessary foundation to survive within the new language environment and expand your active vocabulary.